 ABOUT THE JUSTICE SERIES

-Join us throughout the year as we explore a variety of modern-day justice issues through films, books, speakers, and panel discussions.
+Join us throughout the year at COMMUNITY as we explore a variety of modern-day justice issues through films, books, speakers, and panel discussions.
 Any upcoming events will be listed below.

 Topic: Homeless Youth | Film: The Homestretch